abcnorio/mixedmethod-rcode/README.md

 ## R libraries

-Many scripts require external R packages and external libraries installed on the operation system (Linux, ...), espicially if it comes to compilation in the context of Bayesian linear models with package brms.
+Many scripts require external R packages and external libraries installed on the operation system (Linux, ...), espicially if it comes to compilation in the context of Bayesian linear models with the Bayes package brms.
 Sometimes they require especially under Linux the compilation of libraries.
 Such compilations under Linux should be done directly by running R from the commandline and **not** (**never!**) via using some GUI like RStudio (esp. this one!), because a lot of experiences showed that the compilation tends to break and fails out of unknown reasons if such a GUI was used.
 Compilation directly via R on the commandline works pretty well as long as the necessary (development) libraries are installed on the system.
 If a library on the OS is missing, R tells you normally what is missing and gives a hint how to install it (e.g. using apt).
 Afterwards, the GUI can be used again without any hazzle.
 Under windows, most libraries do not require any compilation.
-If compiled packages or packages installed from the commandline and not via the OS package system (using debs/ rpms/ etc.) should be made available for all local users, start R as root and install then packages via the commandline.
+Compiled packages or packages installed from the commandline and not via the OS package system (using debs/ rpms/ etc.) can be made available for all local users.
+To accomplish that start R as root and install all required packages manually via the commandline.

-If future time permits the scripts will be updated to work with R v4.

 ## Errors in the R code